Use These Strategies To Create A Routine You Can Stick To During The Holidays

 My household routines, for example, change significantly around the boys’ school and sports schedules as well as seasonally.

 The most significant advantage of a routine is that it creates touchpoints throughout your busy days that let your brain know when familiar things will happen.

 Things like breakfast, lunches, dinner, family time, quiet time, nap times (for younger children or moms!), errand days, specific cleaning routines, and bedtimes.

 2. Adjust Your Routine At The Beginning Of The Season

 It’s safe to say that most of us start to feel the holiday buzz as back to school is well underway.
 It’s a good idea to check in with your routine at the end of September and see how it works for you and your family.

 With cooler days starting to pop up, our rhythms also change.
 You might want to stay longer in bed or skip the evening walks you loved during the summer.
-Think about how you can include exercising in your schedule to stay healthy and active.
+Think about how you can include exercise in your schedule to stay healthy and active.

 If you have difficulty letting go of the kids’ clothing (I know, they grow so fast!), you may find it easier if you find a family needing to give their clothes to.
-It’s comforting to know people who need will make great use of things you loved and cared for.
+It’s comforting to know people who need will make great use of things you love and care for.

 Make any adjustments you need to before the holidays get underway.